What Every Small-Cap CEO Needs to Know about Shareholder Activism (Part 1 of 4: Who Are They, and Why Are They Here?)

 “The bottom line is that happy shareholders do not become activists.”

-For a more granular understanding of different kinds of activist investors and their motivations, SCI subscribers can read Part 2.
+For a more granular understanding of different kinds of activist investors and their motivations, read Part 2.

 (1) Sullivan & Cromwell, Review and Analysis of 2017 U.S. Shareholder Activism, https://www.sullcrom.com/siteFiles/Publications/SC_Publication_Review_and_Analysis_of_2017_US_Shareholder_Activism.pdf

 (2) The Risks and Rewards of Small-Cap Boardrooms, https://adamjepstein.com/risks-rewards-small-cap-boardrooms/

 (3) Broadridge-PwC ProxyPulse: 2018 Proxy Season Review, https://www.broadridge.com/_assets/pdf/broadridge-2018-proxy-season-review.pdf